adamllryan/notes/CSE3521 - AI Survey/11_bayesian_networks.md

 # Naïve Bayes
 The arrow does not mean cause->effect, it just represents a dependency.
 A result points to a dependency.
 Gray colored nodes are observed  and white are unknown.

+# Markov Models

+First order Markov models: Each layer depends on the last.
+Second order: Each layer depends on the past two layers.
+Hidden: Each layer depends on the last and also contains a hidden layer with unknown nodes.